p0lax/skill-calculator/README.md

-# Skill Tree task
+# Skill Calculator task

 ## Technical stack

 Project build with React + TS + MobX and Vite as a build tool.
-For testing I used vitest and react-testing-library
+For testing, I used vitest and react-testing-library

 **Technical stack is selected with the assumption we don't need to use solution with canvas**